Checklist for driving customer engagement

 With 30 years’ experience in working with more than 1,400 banks globally, we have leveraged our expertise and best practices to develop a checklist of the key drivers for successful customer engagement

-- Understand who your customer are
+- Understand who your customers are

 With an increased level of competition across all industries, the ever-increasing volume and channels for communication and messaging, it can be particularly challenging for banks to activate their customers and encourage them to become truly loyal brand advocates.